Biasiolo/Screen-Color-Button/README.md

 Feel free to contribute with improvements, bug fixes, or new features.
 Open an issue or submit a pull request!
 Send a message and let me know how you're using it!
 Let's collaborate!

+## Support
+Our dedicated team is here to assist you, ensuring a seamless and positive experience with our products and services.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.